wjma90/google-drive-upload/README.md

 - Latest gdrive api used i.e v3
 - Pretty logging
 - Easy to install and update
+- An additional sync script for background synchronisation jobs.
+Read [Synchronisation](#synchronisation) section for more info.

 ## Table of Contents